 AISN developed the first accredited American high school in Mauritania.
-Our high school program is the newest of our programs and celebrated its first true graduate in 2011.
+Our high school program celebrated its first true graduate in 2011.
 AISN graduates now attend universities in several countries.
 The high school is fully accredited through grade 12.

-Currently, classes are grouped into the following divisions: grade 9, grade 10, and grades 11-12.
+High school courses are accessed through a digital platform, preparing students with 21st century technology skills.
 In addition to core subjects, students are offered elective courses to round out their education.
-Elective classes are, Information Computer Technology, Physical Education, Art and Performing Arts.
-Some students have enhanced their studies by enrolling in online classes through the K-12 Academy.
+Elective classes include Physical Education, Art and Music.
+There are additional opportunities for students to enhance their studies by independently enrolling in online classes through accredited on-line programs.

-Students also have advisory periods that have a focus on writing and other activities.
+Students also have advisory periods that have a focus on college readiness.